iay/Kinetic2MQTT/README.md

 Direct: https://www.tlc-direct.co.uk/Main_Index/Quinetic/index.html.
 This project is demonstrated in the following YouTube
 video: https://youtu.be/tz_F4Tjhap0

-This project is an Arduino sketch designed to run on ESP8266 microcontrollers connected to a CC1101 433MHz receiver.
-As the sketch is currently configured, the CC1101 should be connected to the ESP8266 over SPI with the CS pin connected to 15 on the ESP and GDO0 pin on the CC1101 connected to pin 5 on the ESP.
+This project is an Arduino sketch designed to run on ESP8266, ESP32 or ESP32-S2 microcontrollers on "mini" format modules connected to a CC1101 433MHz receiver.
+As the sketch is currently configured, the CC1101 should be connected to the module over SPI with the CS pin connected to mini pin D8 GDO0 pin on the CC1101 connected to mini pin D1.

 This project uses IotWebConf to provide a setup and configuration interface.
 When first powered on, the ESP will broadcast a WiFi network with an SSID of "kinetic2mqtt" - connnect to this using the password in the sketch and navigate to 192.168.4.1 in